 Such undersupply means that there’s huge demand for rental properties, making it more likely you’ll fill a buy-to-let investment quickly, and keep untenanted periods to a minimum.
 High demand also means UK rents are rising – in the year to July 2022, they rose 3.2%.

-This level of demand also means landlords are getting their properties tenanted quickly.
+This level of demand — especially in major cities like London — also means landlords are getting their properties tenanted quickly.
 In fact, Hamptons estimates the average time-to-let today at just under nine days – the lowest it’s been since they began recording data in 2013.
 This means landlords and investors can start enjoying rental income quickly.

 Firstly, property prices tend to rise with inflation.
-ONS Housing data shows that UK property tends to appreciate by about 3-5% every year.
+ONS Housing data shows that UK house prices increased by 3.3% year-on-year in November 2024, this growth in property prices is larger than the 2.5% inflation rate seen in December 2024.
 And of course, you get your rental income on top of this, too.

-Which brings us onto another point – rental income also rises with inflation.
-In some areas of Manchester, for example, rents are up by about 20% in the past year.
+This brings us to another point – rental income also rises with inflation.
+In Manchester, for example, rents are up by about 11% in the past year.
 In London, rents are 15.8% higher than last year on average.

 And lastly, your mortgage will depreciate in value over time.
 Inflation essentially means that £1,000 today is worth less than £1,000 last year.
 So, if your monthly mortgage payment is £1,000 on a long-term, fixed-rate mortgage, the value of that payment will decrease in real terms – especially in high inflation periods.

 All this adds up to make buy-to-let a robust asset during high-inflation periods.
-This explains why, in our 2022 inflation survey, just 2.5% of landlords plan to divest all their property.
+This explains why, in our 2022 inflation survey — when inflation rates were peaking — just 2.5% of landlords plan to divest all their property.
 Meanwhile, almost half plan to invest in new property because of rising inflation.

 UK buy-to-let: still a sound investment

-The key to it all is finding a property that matches your goals, your budget, and your circumstances.
+The key to it all is finding the location and property that match your goals, budget, and circumstances.
 At GetGround, we can help with that.

 This is for your information only – you shouldn't view this as legal advice, tax advice, investment advice, or any advice at all.
 While we've tried to make sure this information is accurate and up to date, things can change, so it shouldn't be viewed as totally comprehensive.
 GetGround always recommends you seek out independent advice before making any investment decisions.